microsoft/winsdkfb/graph/index.md

 ## Like Action
 The app should have publish_actions permission granted by the user.
-A class will have to be created (`FBReturnObject` in this example) to receive and parse the json response.
 The response will be an id of type string `{"id":"<id here>"}` if published successfully.

 Note that this is not the same as 'liking' a Facebook Page.
 If successful, the like action will be published onto the user's activity feed.
 You need extra permission to post it as an Open Graph object on the user's timeline/news feed.
 You can find more details [here](https://developers.facebook.com/docs/opengraph/guides/og.likes).